Financial firms must provide clear and fair contracts, and cannot enforce unfair terms.

 Reporting unfair terms is essential to help us protect consumers.
 However, for some queries, this form is not the appropriate place to use to report issues.
 For example, if you have concerns about the conduct of a firm, it may be appropriate for you to report it here instead.

 How to complain

-Please be aware that we cannot resolve individual disputes you have with a firm or arrange compensation.
-If you are unhappy with a financial product or service, find out how to complain.
-You can get more information about your rights from the Citizens Advice Consumer Helpline.
+Please be aware that we cannot resolve individual disputes you have with a firm or arrange compensation on your behalf.